 How high can you go?

-OK, so you have made it through the haunted house, probably have no money left unless you came through unscathed (the ghosts take 2000 points every time they hit you), and you have 5 perks, and two nifty weapons.
-Now you figure your way out of the maze and kill the 5 or 6 zombies who have followed you here to the gazebo at the end of the maze.
+OK, so you have made it through the haunted house, probably have no money left unless you came through unscathed (the ghosts take 2000 points every time they hit you), and you have five perks, and two nifty weapons.
+Now you figure your way out of the maze and kill the five or six zombies who have followed you here to the gazebo at the end of the maze.

 This is where you take your stand for the next little while.
 Kill the zombies that come towards you, and collect the rewards, including power ups.
 After each round, quickly run around the corner and for 4500 points, ammo-up the AN-94.

 You should be able to last until round 25 or so, in here.
 But once it gets hairy, it's time to head outside!